connet-dev/connet/README.md

 #### Relay server

-Here is the full relay server `relay-config.toml` configuration:
+To run in relay server mode, use `connet relay --config relay-config.toml` command.
+Here is the full relay server `relay-config.toml` configuration specification:
 ```toml
 [relay]
 token = "relay-token-1" # the token which the relay server uses to authenticate against the control server